risc0/zeth/README.md

 Options:
   -r, --rpc-url=<RPC_URL>
-          URL of the chain RPC node
+          URL of the chain RPC node.
   -c, --cache[=<CACHE>]
           Use a local directory as a cache for RPC calls.
-          Accepts an optional custom directory.
+          Accepts a custom directory.
           [default: host/testdata]
   -n, --network=<NETWORK>
+          Network name (ethereum/optimism).
-          Network name [default: ethereum]
+          [default: ethereum]
   -b, --block-no=<BLOCK_NO>
-          Block number to validate
+          Block number to validate.
   -l, --local-exec[=<LOCAL_EXEC>]
           Runs the verification inside the zkvm executor locally.
-          Accepts an optional custom maximum segment cycle count specified as a power of 2.
+          Accepts a custom maximum segment cycle count as a power of 2. [default: 20] -s, --submit-to-bonsai
-          [default: 20 (i.e. ~1M cycles)]
-  -s, --submit-to-bonsai
-          Whether to submit the proving workload to Bonsai -v, --verify-bonsai-receipt-uuid=<VERIFY_BONSAI_RECEIPT_UUID>
+          Whether to submit the proving workload to Bonsai.
+  -v, --verify-bonsai-receipt-uuid=<VERIFY_BONSAI_RECEIPT_UUID>
-          Bonsai Session UUID to use for receipt verification -h, --help
+          Bonsai Session UUID to use for receipt verification.
+  -p, --profile
+          Whether to profile the zkVM execution.
+  -h, --help
-          Print help
+          Print help.
   -V, --version
-          Print version
+          Print version.

 ```

 Zeth primarily requires an Ethereum RPC provider.